grafana/mimir/docs/sources/operators-guide/tools/mimir-continuous-test.md

 - Using a local binary:

-Download the appropriate [release asset](https://github.com/grafana/mimir/releases/latest) for your operating system and architecture and make it executable.
+Download the appropriate [mimir-continuous-test binary](https://github.com/grafana/mimir/releases/latest) for your operating system and architecture, and make it executable.

 For Linux with the AMD64 architecture, execute the following command: